 Accurate completion and submission of required reports and documents; effective communication with plant management, MDA supervisor and industry/wholesale/retail personnel.

 Must accurately evaluate safety hazards and wear required protective equipment.

+Successfully complete training and mentoring inspections as required to obtain required licenses and meet program requirements.
 Prompt and dependable coverage of assigned shifts and other duties as assigned in accordance with 24/7 status and program biosecurity procedures.

 Education: Graduation from an accredited high school or possession of a high school equivalency certificate.

 Experience: Two years of experience in one of the following: production, processing, marketing, grading or inspection of agricultural products or chemicals; assisting veterinarians in care and management of animals; animal disease control; care or management of livestock or inspecting veterinary hospitals, riding stables or livestock dealers; installation, inspection, repair, or testing of weighting, volumetric measuring or counting devices; inspecting labeling and packaging; pesticide sales, use, regulation, or application; production, maintenance or inspection of a tree plantation or nursery stock; pest or weed control; wildlife population censuring; or the production, sales, inspection or testing of seed or turf products.